EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

 ## Dependencies

-* You need to add the following dependencies either in your `pom.xml` file or as local `.jar` files, for the purpose of this guide we list the dependencies in the `Maven` style:
+* You need to add the following dependencies either in your `pom.xml` file or as local `.jar` files, here is a list of the `Maven` dependencies needed:

 ```xml